Last updated: 9 September 2020

 Because there’s so much misleading information around this issue, energy regulator Ofgem issued guidance specifically stating when tenants have the right to switch.
-It found that in 2013, only 77% of bill payers in rented accommodation had ever switched energy suppliers, even though they could save an average of £190 by doing so.
+It found that in 2013, only 77% of bill payers in rented accommodation had ever switched energy suppliers, even though they could save an average of £190 a year by doing so.

 There could also be a note about preferred energy suppliers called the ‘default supplier clause’.
 This lets you know if the letting agent or landlord has a supplier they prefer to use, set as the default.
 If you see a default supplier clause, you’ll need to talk to the landlord or agent to see if the supplier can be negotiated.
 Just note that this is more of a courtesy than a legal requirement if you’re the one paying the bills – you can still switch to a different plan with or without permission.